coppertop-bones/bones-kernel/docs/fn selection.md

 type_nums[] is u16 aligned

-N -> max size of sig in multiples of u16 -1 -> 5 bits up to 32 shorts (16 args without enforcing shorter type nums) P -> payload (i.e. the function slot for this overload) - 16 bits so 64k possible functions T -> btype (18 bits -> 256k types)
+N -> max size of sig in multiples of u16 -1 -> 5 bits up to 32 shorts (16 args without enforcing shorter type nums) P -> payload (i.e. the function slot for this overload) - 16 bits so 64k possible functions - divided into upper and lower payloads
+T -> btype (18 bits -> 256k types)
     LBT -> 15 bits (15-1)
     UBT -> 3 bits (18-16)